1,000+ Opportunities

 Portal login or registration may be required to access the full application.

-Based on current listing details, eligibility includes: Applicants located in New York State who register with USDA FSA for a Farm ID; must specialize in tree production/supply chain or own at least one acre of forested land permitting timber harvesting.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Applicants located in New York State who register with USDA FSA for a Farm ID; must specialize in tree production/supply chain or own at least one acre of forested land permitting timber harvesting.
+Confirm the full requirements in the official notice before applying.

-The current target date is August 5, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Advancing Forest Markets (AFM) Grant Program - Tree Market Boost and Revitalization Program are due August 5, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 Environmental Justice Community Impact Grant Program is sponsored by New York State Department of Environmental Conservation (NYSDEC), Office of Environmental Justice (OEJ).
 This program offers competitive grants to community-based, not-for-profit organizations and Tribal Organizations to support and empower communities in developing and implementing solutions that address environmental issues, harms, and health hazards.